 Avocado pear is top of the toddler’s favourite food list.
 It is so simple to hide a few extra minerals in the form of wheatgrass inside a simple guacamole.
 Click here for recipe.

 If you are planning on taking your child out for the morning, whether it’s a quick outing to do the grocery shopping or a fun play-date, it’s good to be sure they have that extra boost to sustain their energy for a their adventurous day out (lest you end up being that mom with the tantruming toddler on the floor of the grocery aisle!)
-Super Oats Vanilla provides the nourishing goodness of 6 superfoods with gluten free oats for sustained energy.
+Nourish provides the nourishing goodness of 5 superfoods – add to gluten-free oats for sustained energy.

 ♥ My top 3 tips for raising a toddler that has a healthy appreciation for healthy food.